uccser/cs-unplugged/csunplugged/topics/content/en/unplugged-programming/kidbots-unit-plan/lessons/rescue-mission.md

 {image file-path="img/topics/kidbots-little-red-riding-hood-1.png" alt="8 x 8 grid with Grandma's house at position (4,2) and Little Red Riding Hood at position (1,3).
 Positions are counted from the top left corner, left then down, starting at 1."}

-Teacher: “I’m going to be the programmer, but I’m going to need your help.”
+Teacher: "I’m going to be the programmer, but I’m going to need your help."
-“We are  programming “the Bot”, not just remote controlling it, because ALL the instructions are written before the Bot can follow those instructions.
+"We are  programming "the Bot", not just remote controlling it, because ALL the instructions are written before the Bot can follow those instructions.

-“Debugging is fun because you get a chance to change your program after it’s finished when you notice it’s not working how you thought it should.”
+"Debugging is fun because you get a chance to change your program after it’s finished when you notice it’s not working how you thought it should."

-”It’s my job to write down clear instructions for the Bot, who is going to be (say the person’s name) and “The Tester” (who is...) is going to give the instructions to the Bot and be on the lookout for bugs.”
+"It’s my job to write down clear instructions for the Bot, who is going to be (say the person’s name) and "The Tester" (who is...) is going to give the instructions to the Bot and be on the lookout for bugs."

-“First of all I need to decide, what programming language are we are going to use for this?
-I’ve chosen arrows to represent move forward, turn left and turn right.”
+"First of all I need to decide, what programming language are we are going to use for this?
+I’ve chosen arrows to represent move forward, turn left and turn right."

 {panel type="teaching" title="Teaching observations"}